looeee/blackthread.io/_old/content/tutorials/1-getting-started.md

 #### Creating a material

 To start with, we'll create a [MeshBasicMaterial](https://threejs.org/docs/#Reference/Materials/MeshBasicMaterial) which is the simplest (and fastest) material available in three.js.
-It completely ignores any lights in the scene and just shades a mesh based on its colour or any texture maps, which is useful here since we have not yet added any lights.
+It completely ignores any lights in the scene and just shades a mesh based on its color or any texture maps, which is useful here since we have not yet added any lights.

 In fact, if we used most of the other material types right now we wouldn't be able to see anything at all since the scene is in total darkness.
 Just as in the real world, we (usually) need light to see things in our scene. `MeshBasicMaterial` is an exception.